GeorgeSchiro/GoPcBackup/README.md

     Set this switch True to run this utility in one loop only (with no UI) and then shutdown automatically thereafter.
-This switch is useful if the utility is run in a batch process or if it is run by a job scheduler.
+This switch is useful if the utility is run in a batch process or if it is run by a server job scheduler.

 -SaveProfile=True